tbenst/beaker-notebook/docs/interacting_with_staging.md

   * you're going to need to run all commands that need to interact with docker with "sudo", e.g. `sudo docker ps`

+### Deploying to staging

+We have Jenkins set up to watch for pushes to the "staging" branch in the TwoSigma repository:  git@github.com:twosigma/bunsen.git#staging.

+When you push to this branch, the Jenkins task will kick off: https://ci.withmojo.com/job/Bunsen%20Staging/ and this will build and deploy Bunsen based on the contents in the staging branch.

 ### Connecting to the staging postgres database